anubhavde/symmetrical-goggles/README.md

 ## Local evaluation

 You can also test end to end evaluation on your own systems.
-This step will provide you random scores.

-TBA
+The scripts are available in `core/metrics` folder.

 # 📎 Important links